 The Summer of the Arts Exhibit showcases the creativity of many of Pathway Homes community members who are living with mental illness, and captures the residents’ use of art to express their journey to recovery from mental illness.
 The event provides a wonderful opportunity for the individuals Pathway Homes serves to display their artwork publicly at an event that many look forward to all year.
 For many individuals managing the symptoms of mental illness, drawing and painting provide a therapeutic outlet to express and understand their mental state.
 As a result, these artists exhibit works of raw beauty and inspiration.

 The arts are an integral part of life at the J. Our Annual Open Exhibition spotlights the many talents of our own creative community.
-J members and staff are invited to share their artwork in the Bodzin Art Gallery.
+J members, friends, and staff are invited to share their artwork in the Bodzin Art Gallery.
 Whatever your medium — drawings, oils, watercolor, fiber arts, ceramics, beads — we’d love to put it on display!
-Contact Sarah.Berry@jccnv.org for submission details.
+Click here for more information and the submission form.

 Alef Bet Mural on the future Smith-Kogod Cultural Arts Center